GraphLand: Evaluating Graph Machine Learning Models on Diverse Industrial Data: Experiments

 \paragraph{Graph foundation models} Recently, there has been a lot of interest in developing graph foundation models --- models that can be applied to diverse graph datasets without or with minimal fine-tuning.
 However, we found that the current GFMs predominantly focus on text-attributed graphs and overlook the challenge of transferring a single model to datasets with different node feature sets.
 This prevents such models from being truly general, as graphs in real-world applications often have many different numerical and/or categorical node attributes that are important for solving the relevant tasks.
-We were able to find only five GFMs that support node property prediction in graphs with arbitrary node attributes: SAMGPT~\citep{yu2025samgpt}, GCOPE~\citep{zhao2024all}, OpenGraph~\citep{xia2024opengraph}, GraphFM~\citep{lachi2024graphfm}, AnyGraph~\citep{xia2024anygraph}.
+We have found only a few GFMs that support node property prediction in graphs with arbitrary node attributes: SAMGPT~\citep{yu2025samgpt}, GCOPE~\citep{zhao2024all}, OpenGraph~\citep{xia2024opengraph}, GraphFM~\citep{lachi2024graphfm}, AnyGraph~\citep{xia2024anygraph}, and TS-GNN~\citep{finkelshtein2025equivariance}.
 Of these models, only OpenGraph and AnyGraph have publicly available weights.
 Thus, we evaluate these two models.
 We commend the researchers who make their GFMs openly available and encourage others to do the same.
-For both models, we use the in-context learning (\texttt{ICL}) setting recommended by the authors for node classification, in which the task is cast as predicting links to virtual class nodes.
-Further, we were able to reproduce the pretraining of GCOPE, and we evaluate this model using the fine-tuning (\texttt{FT}) setting recommended by the authors.
-However, neither of the models supports node regression; thus, we are only able to evaluate these models on our node classification datasets.
-Further, we found that these GFMs cannot scale to large datasets.
+For both models, we use the in-context learning (ICL) setting recommended by the authors for node classification, in which the task is cast as predicting links to virtual class nodes.
+Further, we were able to reproduce the pretraining of TS-GNN and GCOPE, and we also evaluate these two models (specifically, for TS-GNN we use the TS-Mean variant).
+We use the ICL setting for TS-GNN and the fine-tuning (FT) setting for GCOPE, as recommended by the authors (note that TS-GNN solves several least squares problems to fit its weights before making predictions, which can be considered a form of training, but, following the authors of this model, we still count it as ICL).
+However, neither of the considered models supports node regression; thus, we are only able to evaluate these models on our node classification datasets (while TS-GNN and GCOPE can support node regression in theory, their official implementations do not provide such support).
+Further, our experiments show that the considered GFMs cannot scale to large datasets.